 a.
 UNK Registrar’s Office - General Studies Program;

 b.
 UNK Academic Departments - Majors/minors/teaching endorsements.

-8. Credit awarded at another college/university for course work completed in a non-traditional manner, e.g., through Advanced Placement programs (CEEB), Proficiency Tests (CLEP or comprehensive examinations administered by an academic department) or personal experience must be validated by the Registrar’s Office and/or appropriate UNK academic departments.
+8. Credit awarded at another college/university for course work completed in a non-traditional manner, e.g., through Advanced Placement programs (CEEB - College Entrance Examination Board), Proficiency Tests (CLEP - College Level Examination Program), comprehensive examinations administered by an academic department, or personal experience must be validated by the Registrar’s Office and/or appropriate UNK academic departments.
 That is, such credits do not transfer automatically and the student must furnish official score report, etc., for consideration (CLEP score requirement: 50th percentile or better grade for UNK to award credit).
 Credit awarded for CLEP subject examinations only.
 UNK does not award credit for CLEP general examinations.